berniegp/mock-xmlhttprequest/README.md

 ### Partial support
 - `responseType`: `''`, `'text'` and `'json'` are fully supported.
 Other `responseType` values can also be used, but they will return the response body passed to [`setResponseBody()`](#setresponsebodybody--null) as-is in `xhr.response`.
+- `responseXml`: the response body is not converted to a document response.
+To get a document response, pass it directly as the response body in [`setResponseBody()`](#setresponsebodybody--null).

 ### Not supported
 - synchronous requests (i.e. `async` == false)